 Analyzing Nica’s Dream.
 In 2012, I started a series on Analyzing Lines.
 We took a look at a few lines of some of the giants of jazz and broke them down to see why and how they worked.
 If we can uncover those questions we can learn to build our own lines.
 Unfortunately, the jazz community lost a great jazz trumpeter on February 4th in 2013, Donald Byrd.

 I remember the first time I heard him play was on Nica’s Dream on The Jazz Messengers album by Art Blakey & the Jazz Messengers (Columbia, 1956).
 There is a YouTube link at the bottom if you haven’t checked it out.

-I wanted to do a tribute analysis from one of my favorite lines in his solo on Nica’s Dream.
-Like I mentioned in the previous Analyzing Lines series-this is my breakdown of what I see him playing and how we can relate and build from it.
+This is a tribute analysis from one of my favorite lines in his solo on Nica’s Dream.
+Like mentioned in some of the previous Analyzing Lines series-this is a breakdown of what I see him playing and how we can relate and build from it.
 I’m not inferring in any way that this is how Mr. Byrd played or thought about improvisation.

 Below is the line that occurs in bars 42-45 on his solo in Nica’s Dream: